Joliet Junior College maintains an open-door admissions policy; applicants are eligible for admission if they are one of the following:

 My Degree Progress

 With JJC’s new My Degree Progress software, JJC students can do two things: keep track of their academic progress and see what class requirements would change if they decided to change their major.
-My Degree Audit makes it easy for students to see what classes they have already taken and what classes they need to take to complete their major.
-For questions about My Degree Progress, visit the Counseling Center in A-1155 or call 815-280-2673 or 815-886-3000 (Romeoville campus).
+My Degree Program makes it easy for students to see what classes they have already taken and what classes they need to take to complete their major.
+For questions about My Degree Progress, visit the Counseling department in A-1155 or call 815-280-2673 or 815-886-3000 (Romeoville campus).